|

 Background

-Brain drain
+Brain drain is a well

-is a well known phenomenon that developing
+known phenomenon that developing countries

-countries are faced with, as intellectuals
+are faced with, as intellectuals and other

-and other experts leave the country in
+experts leave the country in search of

-search of better life.
-Returning back to
+better life.
+Returning back to help

-help rebuild medical system of your country
+rebuild medical system of your country that

-physician expatriate, regardless of the
+expatriate, regardless of the circumstances

-circumstances that were responsible for the
+that were responsible for the migration.

-migration.
-Finding the correct project to be
+Finding the correct project to be involved,

-involved, however, is not easy.
-Once the
+however, is not easy.
+Once the decision is

-decision is made to give back departmental
+made to give back departmental and

-and institutional support, support of
+institutional support, support of colleagues

-colleagues and family, and financial burden
+and family, and financial burden that comes

-that comes with frequent traveling and days
+with frequent traveling and days away from

-away from work needs to be considered before
+work needs to be considered before one

-one commits.
+commits.
 We will describe one example of

 such involvement in the Balkans.